golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 Image tag and image hash properties refer to the virtual machine images that Golem provider nodes will start to host ray software.

-Ray on Golem automatically detects your local configuration and starts images with matching Python and Ray versions.
+Ray on Golem by default uses preprepared images including [relatively fresh](/docs/creators/ray/supported-versions-and-other-limitations#python-and-ray-image-base) Python and Ray versions.

 However, you can use these properties to override the detection and request a specific image.
 Supported tags are available on [Golem registry](https://registry.golem.network/explore/golem/ray-on-golem).